Who do I call to report something that is not an emergency?

 Do you provide finger printing services?

 We currently do provide fingerprinting by appointment only.
-A mask and photo id will be required.
-Printing is free for residents of Gibsonville.
+Appointments are typically available Monday-Friday 8am-Noon.
+A government issued photo id and proper paperwork will be required.
+Printing is free for residents of Gibsonville town limits.
 There is a $10 fee for those who reside outside of town limits.
 Cash only accepted for payment.
 Should it be more convenient, both the Alamance and Guilford County Sheriff Departments provide fingerprinting.

 How do I obtain a handgun permit or concealed carry permit?